Yainer Diaz Player Props: Astros vs. Mets

 Yainer Diaz At The Plate

-- Diaz is hitting .274 with eight doubles, five home runs and three walks.
+- Diaz is batting .273 with eight doubles, six home runs and three walks.

-- In 14.7% of his games this year, he has gone deep, and 4.4% of his trips to the dish.
+- In 17.1% of his games this season, he has hit a home run, and 5.1% of his trips to the plate.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.